fmi-basel/LSTree/README.md

 # LSTree

-LSTree_internal is a digital organoid and lineage tree extraction framework for light sheet movies.
-Differently from the public LSTree, "_internal" reflects the unchanged version of the framework prior to first submisson on 23.04.2021.
+LSTree is a digital organoid and lineage tree extraction framework for light sheet movies.

 ## Installation
 It is recommended to create a new python environment and install visualization libraries and cuda (GPU support) with conda: